susanBuck/notes/07_WordPress/01_Background.md

 ### Hybrid site / blog
 * <http://biritemarket.com>

+## View Source
-To tell if a site is running WP, use View Source and look for any instances of `wp` or `wordpress`
+To tell if a site is running WP, use *View Source* and look for any instances of `wp` or `wordpress`.

 ## Benefits
 * An abundance of plugins.
 * The most popular blogging system out there; manages 22% of new websites.
-* Its popularity makes it easier to get support when you need it, because so many developers know how to work with it.
+* Easy to get support because it's so ubiquitous.
 * Comes off the shelf with good usability and SEO.

 ## Downsides
-* Because it's so popular, has a bit of a reputation of getting hacked (we'll show you some precautionary steps to prevent that).
+* Because it's so popular, it's a desirable target for hackers.
 * Because anyone can create themes and plugins, you can sometimes get junk work.
 * See next point...